UserDna95/UserDna95/README.md

 📚Completed a Bachelor of Science from the University of Toronto<be>

-🛠️I love anything DIY and I'm learning to sew<be>
+🛠️I love anything DIY and I'm currently learning to sew<be>

 🖥️At the moment I'm working on some Python projects!<be>